Sustainability

 Kronberg Academy as a training institute

-Kronberg Academy offers selected young violinists, violists and cellists tailor-made study programmes that are adjusted ‒ in terms of both content and scheduling ‒ to their individual needs.
+Kronberg Academy is both a training institute and a concert venue.
+It offers the best of the world’s highly talented young violinists, violists and cellists tailor-made study programmes that are adjusted ‒ in terms of content and scheduling ‒ to their specific individual needs.
 Collaboration with Frankfurt University of Music and Performing Arts enables them to study for a Bachelor’s or a Master’s degree.
 Exceptional young pianists also form part of the Academy through the Sir András Schiff Performance Programme for Young Pianists, which focuses on chamber music.

-In 2007, Kronberg Academy established a study programme for excellence.
-Its four specially designed study programmes are aimed at exceptionally talented young players who want to pursue artistic training at the very highest level in harmony with professional careers on the stage.
+Kronberg Academy established this excellence-driven training programme in 2007, thus embarking on a new path.
+Its five specially designed study programmes are aimed at exceptionally talented young players who want to pursue artistic training at the very highest level in harmony with a professional career on the stage.
 Kronberg Academy collaborates with renowned musicians who regularly teach their own classes at the institute or give masterclasses as visiting professors.

-Members of the Artistic Council and noted conductors alike are actively involved in the careers and development of all students, who live, are members of the community and are taught in Kronberg.
+Members of the Artistic Council and noted conductors alike are actively involved in the training pathways of all students, creating a vibrant environment where teaching, residing and living come together in one place.
 Our graduates aspire to supreme musical standards and develop into responsible, open-minded, independent artistic figures.

-We hope to motivate them to look for ways to achieve this, and to use what influence they may have as artists to work towards those ends, directly or indirectly, for example by using music to focus attention on socially important topics, and acting as multipliers.
+We hope to motivate them to look for ways to achieve this, and to use what influence they may have as artists to work towards those ends, directly or indirectly, for example by using music to focus attention on socially important topics or by acting as multipliers.
 This is one area where we, as Kronberg Academy, want to contribute to achieving the global Sustainability Development Goals.
-We aspire to translate this ambition into practice by pursuing this path jointly with our students during their studies.

 For this purpose, we are increasingly incorporating the consequences of environmental change into our own risk analyses and then into our study operations.
-In so doing, we will be able to assess the effects of climate change both with specific regard to the Academy and to the international music world in general.
-We will support students by imparting knowledge of the subject area in as many facets as possible – above all those concerning social and environmental sustainability – and discussing it with them.
+In doing so, we can assess the effects of climate change both with specific regard to the Academy and to the international music world in general.
+We support students by imparting knowledge of the subject area in as many facets as possible – above all those concerning social and environmental sustainability – and discussing it with them.

 Furthermore, we are jointly developing very specific artistic projects that dovetail with this issue.
 Discussions around, as well as the impact of events on, sustainable lifestyles have become a fixed component of our training, and we take into account any changes which are having a growing influence on artists’ job profiles as a result.
 Aspects of sustainability have thereby become a subject of discussion within the study programmes as well as part of the curriculum.